What is annexation?

 In December 2017, developers went before Beaufort County Planning Commission to discuss PUD amendments; they asked to provide additional information, including traffic analyses.

 On May 9, 2018, the developer asked for annexation and rezoning in the City of Hardeeville.
-The planning commission gave preliminary approval to the rezoning and the City Council will consider the annexation and rezoning request.
+The planning commission gave preliminary approval to the rezoning and the request was passed on to City Council for consideration.
+Fortunately, the City of Hardeeville and Beaufort County compromised and the annexation was tabled.

 What are the issues?